nwudoebuka/wpcht/README.md

 I followed MVVM pattern in the course of development, I chose this because I might not be the one maintaining the code base in the future. and I think most engineers are comfortable with MVVM and also Reactive approach of programming seems to be the new normal.
 I also used Coordinator partern for navigations in other to reduce the work/responsibility of the view layer.
 ## Other projects I have done
-I saign NDAs(Non disclosure agreement) with most Projects/Companies I have worked on, but below is one of the projects I did for a company in U.K named AsthmaApp, the app track record of Asthma incidence and also notifies relatives each time a patient has an Asthma. below is the git hub link https://github.com/nwudoebuka/asthmapp
+I saign NDAs(Non disclosure agreement) with most Projects/Companies I have worked on, but below is one of the projects I did for a company in U.K named AsthmaApp, the app track record of Asthma incidence and also notifies relatives each time a patient has an Asthma. below is the git hub link<br />
+https://github.com/nwudoebuka/asthmapp